 Do I need to remove No Harm Nipple Balm before breastfeeding?

 No Harm Nipple Balm does not need to be removed before breastfeeding.
 It’s made with exceptionally pure medical grade lanolin, is 100% natural as well as odourless and tasteless.
 It is safe for use during pregnancy and beyond.

 Does No Harm Nipple Balm contain lanolin?

 Yes.
-Lanolin provides one of the most effective moisture barriers to aid healing.
+Lanolin provides one of the most effective moisture barriers to help soothe and moisturise the skin.
 Our No Harm Nipple Balm contains exceptionally pure, medical grade lanolin so it’s completely safe during pregnancy and for newborn babies.

 How quickly will No Harm Nipple Balm work on the sore area?

 Learning how to breastfeed and establish the correct positioning and attachment can take time and it’s very common in the early stages to experience sore and cracked nipples.
-No Harm Nipple Balm contains anti-infection properties and provides an immediate moisture barrier to start the healing process straight away.
+No Harm Nipple Balm provides an immediate moisture barrier and will help to soothe and moisturise the area straightaway.

 Can it be used if I have Mastitis?

 Yes.
 No Harm Nipple Balm is safe to use during, and whilst recovering from Mastitis.
 Mastitis is best treated with a combination of gentle breast massage to the affected area by massaging towards the nipple, and by breastfeeding or expressing.

 Can I use No Harm Nipple Balm on my baby?